Information about Indira Gandhi Peace Prize:

 Brief Description of Indira Gandhi Peace Prize:

-The year | Award recipient | Description |
+Year | Award Recipient | Description |

 1986 | Parliamentarians for Global Action | International Organization of Parliamentarians |

-1987 | Mikhail Gorbachev | Former Soviet Union leader |
+1987 | Mikhail Gorbachev | Leaders of the former Soviet Union |

-1988 | Gro Harlem Brundtland | Former prime minister of Norway |
+1988 | Gro Harlem Brundtland | Former Prime Minister of Norway |

 1989 | UNICEF | United Nations Children's Emergency Fund |

-1990 | Sam Nujoma | First president of namibia |
+1990 | Sam Nujoma | First President of Namibia |

-1991 | Rajiv Gandhi | Former Prime Minister of India (Posthumous) |
+1991 | Rajiv Gandhi | Former Prime Minister of India (posthumously) |

-1992 | Saburo Okita | Economist of japan |
+1992 | Saburo Okita | The Economist of Japan |

-1993 | Vaclav Havel | First president of the czech republic |
+1993 | Václav Havel | First President of the Czech Republic |

 1994 | Trevor Huddleston | To work against apartheid |